 DOG BITE MAIL CARRIER LAWSUIT AGAINST HOMEOWNER – MN ATTORNEY

 Our lawyers have represented many mail carriers bitten by a dog in Minnesota.
-Most times the injury is limited to puncture wounds, but sometimes it is much more serious.
+Most times the injury is limited to puncture wounds.
+However, sometimes the dog bite is much more serious.
 For example, we had one recent case where a dog bit off part of the mail carrier’s finger.
 It is very frustrating and irresponsible that the dog owner or homeowner doesn’t keep their dog contained when they know the mail has to be delivered.
 Our dog bite lawyers hold the dog owner accountable to pay compensation in these situations.

 One of our best dog bite lawyers recently came across this article from the U.S. Post Office about dogs biting letter carriers.

-Tomorrow’s 10:30 a.m.
-ET, event at the National Press Club in Washington, DC, will include letter carriers recounting their dog attacks and feature pit bull therapy dog Elle, the American Humane Association’s 2013 Hero Dog of the Year.
+An event at the National Press Club in Washington, DC, will include letter carriers recounting their dog attacks and feature pit bull therapy dog Elle, the American Humane Association’s Hero Dog of the Year.
 Veterinarians and representatives of the medical community will provide tips on dog attack prevention and responsible pet ownership.
 Representatives from the insurance industry will discuss dog bite claims and homeowner liability.
-Internationally-renowned dog trainer, author, and television personality Victoria Stilwell and Kelly Voigt, a dog attack victim, will join Elle and her handler Leah Brewer in a dog safety demonstration.
+Internationally-renowned dog trainer Victoria Stilwell and Kelly Voigt, a dog attack victim, will join in a dog safety demonstration.

 “There’s a myth we often hear at the Postal Service,” said Postal Service Manager of Safety Linda DeCarlo.
 “Don’t worry — my dog won’t bite.
 Dog attacks are a nationwide issue and not just a postal problem.
 Any dog can bite and all attacks are preventable through responsible pet ownership by the dog owner.”